better-internet/radworks-docs/docs/radicle.md

 Radicle is a peer-to-peer stack for code collaboration 🌱.
 It enables developers to collaborate on code without relying on trusted intermediaries.
-Radicle was designed to provide similar functionality to centralized code collaboration platforms, or "forges", while retaining Git’s peer-to-peer nature, building on what made distributed version control so powerful in the first place.
+Radicle was designed to provide similar functionality to centralized code collaboration platforms — or "forges" — while retaining Git’s peer-to-peer nature, building on what made distributed version control so powerful in the first place.